Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 Jonathan: So, let’s talk about it, how to ask for a raise.
 What did that mean to you?
 Tell us where you started and what you did.

-Jessica: So, my very first offer that I got out of school, they said, “There isn’t any room for negotiation.
+Financial Mechanic: So, my very first offer that I got out of school, they said, “There isn’t any room for negotiation.
 It’s a summer internship, and this is what you’re going to make.”
 And I said, “Okay, cool.”
 And I took it.